shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Well, you can change that, can’t you?
 Make the cat boots into wolf boots?”

 “Well, no, I can’t… unless I adjust the distance between the… and I also change the size of the sole… Yeah, actually!
-I can.”
+I might be able to.”

 “Then do it!
 I want to test them out!”
+Mudrich drooled.

 “Hold on Muddie!
 It’s going to take a while.
 They probably won’t be ready today.”